Note: The links below will

 over the past 2 years grounded the heavy-lift booster.

-6 May 2000 - After a rocket carrying comm satellites exploded in March,
+6 May 2000 - Sea Launch to try again: After a rocket carrying comm satellites exploded in March,

 the international consortium, whose goal is to have a sustainable rocket

-base on a in the Pacific, announced that they will make
+base on a floating platform in the Pacific, announced that they will make

 another launch attempt this July.